South Johnstone, Queensland: Education

 St Rita's School is a Catholic primary (Prep-6) school for boys and girls at 8 Green Street (17.5988°S 145.9963°E).
 In 2017, the school had an enrolment of 117 students with 15 teachers (10 full-time equivalent) and 13 non-teaching staff (5 full-time equivalent).

+There are no secondary schools in South Johnstone.
+The nearest government secondary school is Innisfail State College in East Innisfail.